 Thanks to Richard Goddard the location of the photo shoot has been identified and subsequently verified as the Quamins River outlet to the sea on the northwest end of Bath.

 “The photograph was taken on Bath beach, in the parish of St John.
 I later identified the watercourse in the background as the Quamins River outlet to the sea.”

-Siza Photo #115 (C) – Bath Panorama from hilltop and a similar picture taken recently by William Burton
+Siza – Photo115 – Bath Panorama from hilltop and a similar picture taken recently by William Burton

 In 2008 Richard Goddard wrote this account of finding answers to the fisherman’s tale.
-In it he describes how the photograph came to be taken.
-“I took the photograph to Edward and he explained that his father, who was the manager of Bath Plantation (owned by the Haynes family from about 1825), had brought a photographer to take family photographs, and he had taken this one of the ﬁshermen on the beach.”
+In it he describes how the photograph came to be taken when the manager of Bath Plantation had brough a photographer from Bridgetown to take family photographs.
 That photographer we believe was Manuel Auguste Nunes Siza of Anglo-Luzo Photographic Gallery located at Beckwith Place, Bridgetown.

 I have often been asked what prompted me to research my Goddard family in Barbados.
 It started in January 1972 when my cousin, Dr Roger Goddard, showed me a photograph of nine poor Barbadian ﬁshermen.
 He said that one of his patients, Edward Haynes of Bank Hall House, had given it to him and explained that one was a Goddard, a relative of ours, but he did not know which one.
 This photo excited my imagination and curiosity.
 The following day I phoned Edward Haynes and identiﬁed myself.
 Haynes, who was housebound and in poor health, said he knew my parents, Bruce and Ida Goddard, as he had played tennis with them when they were young men and women, and he invited me over that afternoon.